rid-principles/bDudekCybersecurity.github.io/README.md

 Wednesday, Dec.
 4th

-Worked on the portfolio and included a new sub-page separate from the portfolio because I just want to add the project as art of my portfolio instead of my portfolio as part of my project.(45 min)
+Worked on the portfolio and included a new sub-page separate from the portfolio because I just want to add the project as part of my portfolio instead of my portfolio as part of my project.(45 min)

 Thursday, Dec.
 5th